|Base Year Market Size

 With the emergence of pattern recognition, fraud detection systems are evolving.
 Machine learning technologies have given artificial intelligence a big boost in its ability to defend any system since ML can safeguard firms from insider fraud and spot any irregularities in persons who may leak data.
 As the need for AI and machine learning grows, so does the popularity of FDP solutions.

-In 2020, the solutions category accounted for more than 64.0 percent of total revenue.
+In 2022, the solutions category accounted for 70% of total revenue.
 The rising number of Account Takeovers (ATOs) and phishing emails has prompted businesses to invest in sophisticated tools and solutions to spot fraud anomalies early on.
-These methods cut detection time by processing big data volumes in real-time.
+These methods cut detection time by processing big data volumes in real time.
 Furthermore, these solutions assist businesses in satisfying regulatory standards.

 Based on Solution the market is divided into Fraud Analytics, Authentication, Governance, Risk, and Compliance.
-In 2020, the authentication solutions category led the market, accounting for more than 43% of total revenue.
+In 2022, the authentication solutions category led the market, accounting for 30% of total revenue.
 Businesses have traditionally utilized authentication systems to safeguard customer credentials and sensitive data.
 Enterprises are now relying on advanced authentication solutions like voice biometrics, single-factor authentication, and multi-factor authentication as fraud attempts in customer-facing apps become more complex.

 Over the projection period, the fraud analytics solutions category is expected to grow at the quickest rate.
 Data assimilation from digital technology is on the rise, and it is transforming the corporate environment and opening new company growth chances.
 Analytical solutions aid in the investigation of fraud and anomalous activities in businesses that hold huge amounts of data.
 The use of such predictive and preventative analytical tools aids businesses in taking necessary corrective action.
 Over the projected period, these potential benefits supplied by the solutions are likely to fuel segment expansion.

-The professional services category had the highest revenue share of more than 70% in 2020 and is predicted to maintain its dominance throughout the projection period.
+The professional services category had the highest revenue share of 20% in 2022 and is predicted to maintain its dominance throughout the projection period.
 Professional services include consultancy, assistance, and training and development.
 These service providers assign a specialized team of specialists to assist firms in deploying technology and training personnel.
 Training and support programs are an important component of professional services since they assist professionals in closing security holes and implementing fraud detection methods.

 The managed services category, on the other hand, is expected to develop at the quickest CAGR throughout the projection period.
-Managed services are used by organizations who want to take preventive actions to combat fraud in real-time.
-Managed service providers monitor company activities in real-time and harvest atypical user behavior from large data created across all touchpoints.
+Managed services are used by organizations that want to take preventive actions to combat fraud in real time.
+Managed service providers monitor company activities in real time and harvest atypical user behavior from large data created across all touchpoints.
 Real-time data review and mining is a proactive way to detect fraud.
 Moreover, outsourcing such risk-based security frameworks to managed service suppliers frees up time for enterprises to focus on higher-value operations.
 Over the projected period, these factors are expected to enhance demand for managed services across all industrial verticals.

-In 2020, the application of payment fraud had the highest revenue share of almost 53%, and it is predicted to expand at a stable CAGR during the projection period.
+In 2022, the application of payment fraud had the highest revenue share of almost 60%, and it is predicted to expand at a stable CAGR during the projection period.
 The demand of consumers for cashless payment methods and e-wallets is increasing, providing opportunities for fraudsters.
 These programs' flaws or weaknesses might allow simple access to banking and financial reserves.
-As a result, the necessity to identify such frauds in real-time, as well as the requirement to fix any application vulnerabilities, is contributing to the segment's growth.
+As a result, the necessity to identify such frauds in real time, as well as the requirement to fix any application vulnerabilities, is contributing to the segment's growth.

 Over the projected period, the identity theft category is expected to grow at the quickest rate.
 Identity theft is becoming more common as crooks learn how to circumvent the verification procedure.
-In 2020, the Federal Trade Commission's investigation tool, known as "The Consumer Sentinel Network," recorded 4.8 million fraud and identity theft claims, up 45 percent from the previous year.
+In 2022, the Federal Trade Commission's investigation tool, known as "The Consumer Sentinel Network," recorded 5.4 million fraud and identity theft claims, up 6 percent from the previous year.
+The total reported losses from these claims reached USD 10.2 billion, up 16% from the USD 8.8 billion reported in 2021.
+The most common types of fraud reported were cryptocurrency scams, romance scams, and government imposter scams.
 As a result, the necessity to combat rising identity theft is projected to boost market growth.

-Based on organization size the market is divided into: Small and Medium Enterprise (SMEs), Large Enterprises.
-In 2020, the big enterprise category accounted for more than 74 percent of total sales.
+Based on organization size the market is divided into Small and Medium Enterprise (SMEs), Large Enterprises.
+In 2022, the big enterprise category accounted for more than 74% of total sales.
 Fraudulent activities such as phishing and money laundering, as well as distributed denial-of-service assaults, are common among major businesses, and such attacks can have a detrimental influence on profits.
 As a result, huge corporations must implement preventative solutions and services.
 One of the most important corporate tactics for ensuring organisational data security is to invest in preventative measures.
 The SMEs category, on the other hand, is expected to grow at the quickest rate throughout the projection period.

 The rising number of fraud cases in these firms is responsible for the segment's rise.
 Cyber-attacks are a result of SMEs' rising reliance on digital solutions and their lack of effective security procedures.
 Furthermore, SMEs face difficulty in monitoring data protection compliance standards due to a lack of understanding about frauds and their impact on corporate earnings.
 Furthermore, greater cross-border trade adds to a rise in fraudulent activity.
 As a result, the segment is expected to rise in the next years due to a demand for solutions that can analyse, identify, mitigate, and report frauds among SMEs.